scijava/jgo/README.md

 ## Summary

-[Maven](https://maven.apache.org/) is amazing.
+[Maven](https://maven.apache.org/) is a great tool.
 It manages dependencies so that Java projects become reusable "building blocks" in a much more robust way than many other languages offer.
 And the
 [Maven Central repository](https://search.maven.org/) contains a tremendous wealth of code, ripe for reuse in your own projects.